LinkedIn Marketing: How to generate sales opportunities with dream accounts

 After trying different approaches, I came to the following conclusions:

-• For the personalization to be effective, you need to provide the information about the prospect first
+• For the personalization to be effective, you need to provide the information about the prospect firs

 • ChatGPT creates salesy invites, but it can quickly generate personalization ideas, based on the information you shared.
-Just ask for 10 ideas, and pick the pieces you like the best
+Just ask for 10 ideas, pick the pieces you like the best and draft quickly

 Mistake #3: Skipping the warm-up